ducdh1210/AgenticDemo/README.md

 # Create a new database

-[ ] Create a script for triggering an evaluation run
+[ ] Create a general answering prompt

 # Run migrations